ORNL/DataFed/doc_source/source/user/python/python_scripting.rst

 Download Data
 -------------
+For the purposes of this demonstration, we will be using data that was created elsewhere as the ``data view`` command shows:

 * Display contents of current director
 * Get data
 * Show task information
 * Display contents of current directory

+Create a collection to hold two new records

+Create provenance links between the collection and the source dataset

+Error detection

+Ideas from DataFed Helper

+Create a new record with very large data and track status of task async

 .. note::